tpitale/mail_room/README.md

 ### postback ###

+Requires `faraday` gem be installed.

 The default delivery method, requires `delivery_url` and `delivery_token` in configuration.

 As the postback is essentially using your app as if it were an API endpoint, you may need to disable forgery protection as you would with a JSON API.
 In our case, the postback is plaintext, but the protection will still need to be disabled.

 ### logger ###